Coach Lisa Fernandez, Jacqui, Coach Kelly Inouye-Perez and Coach Kirk Walker

 Maddie had a stellar list of West point, UPenn, UC Davis and Colgate - all whom had expressed serious interest in her.
 In fact, UPenn had called her their top 2015 recruit!

-After attending a camp at West Point in June and then a visit this past weekend to see Stanford play Army, Maddie knew that she had found her FIT!
+After attending a camp at West Point in June and then a visit this past Fall to see Stanford play Army, Maddie knew that she had found her FIT!
 Her key reasons for choosing West Point (Army) are:

 1) An opportunity to get a world class education as an athlete